How Much Is One Recurrence Worth? Iso-Depth Scaling Laws for Looped Language Models: Case Studies

 The fitted $\varphi = 0.46$ describes our baseline recipe and architecture.
-To show $\varphi$ at work, we apply it to two candidate interventions: truncated backpropagation (a training-recipe change) and hyperconnections (an architectural change).
-For each probe we rerun the iso-FLOPs grid for $r \in \{2, 4, 8\}$ at our four lower budgets ($4.64 \times 10^{17}$ to $4.64 \times 10^{18}$~FLOPs), reuse the unchanged $r{=}1$ runs as the baseline, and refit the joint law (Table~\ref{tab:probe_fits}).
+We measure $\varphi$ under two candidate interventions: truncated backpropagation (a training-recipe change) and hyperconnections (an architectural change).
+For each case study we rerun the iso-FLOPs grid for $r \in \{2, 4, 8\}$ at our four lower budgets ($4.64 \times 10^{17}$ to $4.64 \times 10^{18}$~FLOPs), reuse the unchanged $r{=}1$ runs as the baseline, and refit the joint law (Table~\ref{tab:probe_fits}).
 The resulting $\Delta\varphi$ is a single-number summary of how much each recurrence gains or loses capacity under the method.
 Implementation details are in Appendix~\ref{app:probing}.